Bird goddess

-The term Bird goddess was coined by Marija Gimbutas with relation to figurines attributed to the neolithic Vinca culture.
+The term bird goddess was coined by Marija Gimbutas with relation to figurines attributed to the Neolithic Vinca culture.
 These figurines show female bodies combined with a bird's head.
-The interpretation as "goddess" is part of Gimbutas' program of feminist archaeology depicting the European neolithic as a "gynocentric" culture which would be ousted by the "patriarchal" Indo-European cultures with the onset of the Bronze Age.
+The interpretation as "goddess" is part of Gimbutas' program of feminist archaeology depicting the European Neolithic as a "gynocentric" culture that would be ousted by the "patriarchal" Indo-European cultures with the onset of the Bronze Age.

 Griffen (2005) claims to have discovered a sign for the bird goddess in the Vinča signs.

-Gimbutas also identified a "Lady of the Beasts" (the female analogon of Pashupati), a bear goddess and a snake goddess.